Jayanti Patel: "Inner Broadway"

 Traveling throughout the U.S., France, England and Germany, Patel continued to develop his work in theater as a form of yoga.

-"He feels that both natya and yoga have a common purpose – to shatter the ego, to experience bliss and thereby universalize the individual transcending the limitations of time and space.
+"He feels that both natya and yoga have a common purpose – to shatter the ego, to experience bliss and thereby universalize the individual person and transcending the limitations of time and space.
 Natya like any other form of an art is Yoga in Indian thought.
 It is a transpersonal art according to Jayanti.
 Instead of Ego, it takes you beyond Ego."

 His works included those exploring the modern experiences of time, technology, and alienation, as well as the tools to transcend these challenges and find inner peace.

 "Transplanation, not Translation"

-Patel adapted several Western plays and novels for Indian audiences—including a 'transplantation" of George Washington Slept Here into "Gandhi Slept Here", a Gujuarati-language Of Mice and Men, Death of a Salesman (especially poignant as India modernized and new ways of doing business emerged), and Harvey.
+Patel adapted several Western plays and novels for Indian audiences—including a "transplantation" of George Washington Slept Here into "Gandhi Slept Here", a Gujuarati-language Of Mice and Men, Death of a Salesman (especially poignant as India modernized and new ways of doing business emerged), and Harvey.